ScottKwang/CodeWithFriends-Spring2020/projects/ddrabik/README.md

 ## Summary

-My college friend and I built a Pomodoro timer that rewards you for completing a session!
+My friend and I built a Pomodoro timer that rewards you at the end!
-Whenever you complete a session, you get a 🎁!
+When the timer goes to 0, you get a 🎁!
 It will probably be a cute cat or dog 😁

 Share your 🎁 with friends.
 When you get some in return, that's more 🎁!